-To verify probabilistic forecasts, the area under the relative operating characteristic curve (ROC score; Mason 1982) is used, which is closely related to the economic value of a forecast system (e.g., Mylne 1999; Richardson 2000, 2001).
+To verify probabilistic forecasts, the area under the relative operating characteristic curve [ROC score; Mason (1982)] is used, which is closely related to the economic value of a forecast system (e.g., Mylne 1999; Richardson 2000, 2001).
 The ROC score is computed from members of a contingency table for probabilistic forecasts.
 To construct the ROC curve, the probability of detection (POD) is plotted against the probability of false detection (POFD) for a set of specified ranges of FPs.
 The area under this curve is computed using the trapezoidal method (Wandishin et al. 2001).
-Because the method used to compute FPs in this study allows for continuous (rather than discrete) values of FPs between 0 and 100%, the same set of FP ranges that make up the points on the ROC curve can be used to verify both ensembles, and problems associated with comparing ROC scores between ensembles of different sizes are avoided.
-The FPs used are: P < .05, $.05 \le P < .15$ , $.15 \le P < .25$ ... $.85 \le P < .95$ , $.95 \le P < 1.00$ .
-The range of values for ROC score are 0 to 1 with scores above 0.5 showing skill, and a score of 0.7 considered to represent the lower limit of a useful forecast (Buizza et al. 1999).
+Because the method used to compute FPs in this study allows for continuous (rather than discrete) values of FPs between 0% and 100%, the same set of FP ranges that make up the points on the ROC curve can be used to verify both ensembles, and problems associated with comparing ROC scores between ensembles of different sizes are avoided.
+The FPs used are P < 0.05, $0.05 \le P < 0.15$ , $0.15 \le P < 0.25 \dots 0.85 \le P < 0.95$ , and $0.95 \le P < 1.00$ .
+The range of values for the ROC score are 0 to 1 with scores above 0.5 showing skill, and a score of 0.7 considered to represent the lower limit of a useful forecast (Buizza et al. 1999).

-The resampling methodology described in Hamill (1999) was used to determine whether differences in ETS and ROC score were statistically significant ( $\alpha$ =0.05; resampling repeated 1000 times).
-For ETS comparisons, the biases from both ensembles were adjusted to the average bias between them which minimized the adjustments made to precipitation forecasts to account for bias.
-Because ROC score is insensitive to bias (e.g., Harvey et al. 1992; Mason and Graham 2002), no adjustments were made to forecasts prior to its computation.
+The resampling methodology described in Hamill (1999) was used to determine whether differences in the ETS and ROC scores were statistically significant ( $\alpha = 0.05$ ; resampling repeated 1000 times).
+For ETS comparisons, the biases from both ensembles were adjusted to the average bias between them, which minimized the adjustments made to precipitation forecasts to account for bias.
+Because the ROC score is insensitive to bias (e.g., Harvey et al. 1992; Mason and Graham 2002), no adjustments were made to forecasts prior to its computation.